Skip to Main Content

 Five Scenarios Where a Local Fixer Is Essential

-Not each shoot needs a fixer.
-But the vast majority of global shoots gain significantly from having one.
-Here are the concrete scenarios where engaging a local fixer moves from optional to key.
+Not every shoot needs a fixer, yet most global shoots gain a lot from having one.
+The scenarios below are where hiring a local fixer moves from optional to vital.

 • The production is filming in a country where the team does not speak the local language